VeniceUnleashed/VU-Docs/content/vext/tutorial/start.md

 title: Getting Started
 ---
 ## Install
-Download and install Venice Unleashed from the [Downloads page](https://veniceunleashed.net/downloads) The installation directory defaults to `%localappdata%\VeniceUnleashed\client`
+Download and install Venice Unleashed from the [downloads](https://veniceunleashed.net/downloads) page.
+The installation directory defaults to `%localappdata%\VeniceUnleashed\client`

 ### Example
-You can download an example server instance from [here](#).
+You can download an example server configuration from [here](#).
 Extract it into the server instance root directory.

 ## Setting up a server
-__You will a server key.
+__You will need a server key.
 Grab one from the [Venice Unleashed Keys](https://veniceunleashed.net) page.__

-Start by creating your Server Instance Root Directory".
+Start by creating your server configuration directory.
+We refer to this as the `Server Instance Root Directory`.
-On Windows, this will default to:
+On Windows, this defaults to:

 > \<DriveLetter\>:\\Users\\\<UserName\>\\Documents\\Battlefield 3\\Server

 Place the server.key file you downloaded into this directory.
 Create and add these 2 folders to the directory: `Admin` and `Logs` (Case-sensitive).

 Navigate inside the Admin folder and create 4 empty files, BanList.txt, MapList.txt, Startup.txt and ModList.txt